vinothinivenkatesan/UICare/Readme.md

 If you don’t have any of these tools installed already, you will need to:
 •   Download and install git
 •   Download and install nodejs https://nodejs.org
-•   Request for admin access in 1C portal

 Note: Make sure you have Node version >= 4.0 and NPM >= 3